emfastic/InvestmentGenerator/README.md

-# InvestmentGenerator
+# Investment Spreadsheet Generator
-Generate an .xlsx file with data from MacroTrends and Yahoo Finance, in under a minute.
+Generate an .xlsx file with financial data from MacroTrends and Yahoo Finance, in under a minute.

-Built with Python
+Simply enter the ticker symbol and company name as it appears on MacroTrends to get relevant financial data.

+## Tech Stack
+Frontend/Backend: Python\
 Libraries: BeautifulSoup and Tkinter